expkg-zone58/pdfbox/readme.md

 * `scripts/make-xar.xq` packages the required `jar`s and `xqm` files to a `xar` file in the `dist` folder.

 The `package.json` is (ab)used as a configuration source.
 Non standard information is held in the `expkg_zone58` section.
 This is experimental and may change.

+`package.json` contains script to run
+1. The XAR build.
+2. The tests
+3. The documentation
 ### Action support

 The workflow `ci-basex.yaml` builds and tests the package.
 This can be used as an action on [github](https://github.com/features/actions), or on a local [gitea](https://docs.gitea.com/usage/actions/overview) or [forgejo](https://forgejo.org/) installation.